jndiogo/sibila/docs/getting-started.md

 Sibila can use llama.cpp (via the llamacpp-python package) to load models from local GGUF format files.
 Since LLM model files are quite big, they are usually quantized so that each parameter occupies less than a byte.

-See the [Setup local models example](https://github.com/jndiogo/sibila/tree/main/examples/setup_local_models) to learn how where to find these models and how to use them in Sibila, then return here to run the following script:
+See [Setup local models](setup-local-models.md) to learn how where to find these models and how to use them in Sibila, then return here to run the following script:

 ``` py
 from sibila import LlamaCppModel, GenConf